Find information about opening a charter school, guidance for operating a charter school, and details about the charter renewal process.

 Opening a charter school

-All groups who wish to apply for this year’s application round must submit a Letter of Intent by Friday, February 1, 2024 to Email Monique Riley.
-The letter of intent must include the name of the proposed school, the grade band and enrollment of the school, a brief description of the proposed programming, and which area of the city the school will serve (if known).
+All groups who wish to apply for this year’s application round must submit a Letter of Intent by Monday, February 3, 2025 to Monique Riley via email.
+(MARiley@bcps.k12.md.us) The letter of intent must include the proposed school's name, the school's grade band and enrollment, a brief description of the proposed programming, and which area of the city the school will serve (if known).

-Technical Assistance sessions for applicants will offer an overview of the charter application and important details to remember when developing your application.
-There is a link to last year’s Technical Assistance presentation below, as well as a recording of one of the sessions.
+Technical Assistance sessions for applicants will offer an overview of the charter application and essential details to remember when developing your application.
+Below is a link to last year’s Technical Assistance presentation.

 Charter and operator renewal